ryanmcafee/flavorize/flavors/azure/readme.md

 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"
 ```

-After running the above, ensure you set "arm_client_id" and "arm_client_secret" in customizations/terraform.tfvars to the values obtained from creating the Azure Service Principal.
+After running the above, ensure you set "arm_client_id" and "arm_client_secret" in customizations/workspaces/azure/provider.tfvars to the values obtained from creating the Azure Service Principal.
-You are required to set these variables to the correct values in customizations/terraform.tfvars in order for the kubernetes provisioning to successfully complete via terraform.
+You are required to set these variables to the correct values in customizations/workspaces/azure/provider.tfvars in order for the Kubernetes provisioning to successfully complete via Terraform.

+You will want to also review and set values in: customizations/workspaces/azure/flavorize.tfvars that work best for your workflow.

 ### Provisioning

-Now that you have the boring stuff out the way, let's provision a kubernetes cluster!
+Now that you have the boring stuff out the way, let's provision a Kubernetes cluster!

 Run the command:

-    ./provision.sh
+    ./provision.sh -flavor azure

-The provision shell script will utilize terraform to provision a Kubernetes cluster along with some kubernetes components if you have them configured in customizations/terraform.tfvars.
+The provision script will utilize terraform to provision a Kubernetes cluster along with some Kubernetes components if you have them configured in customizations/workspaces/azure/flavorize.tfvars.
 The provision script will also output the kube_config in the untracked credentials folder.
-The kubeconfig file will grant you access to kubernetes cluster and allow you to run additional commands by utilizing kubectl.
+The kubeconfig file will grant you access to the Kubernetes cluster and allow you to run additional commands by utilizing kubectl.
 Make sure to keep the kube_config safe at all times!

-You will need to manually set the environment variable for the kubeconfig variable in order for kubectl to work.
+You may need need to manually set the environment variable for the kubeconfig variable in order for kubectl to work.

 If you are using devops-cli you can do that by running the following command in the container cli: